Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

             ```

 !!! question "Why did it fail?"
-    Use the output printed to your screen, `.nextflow.log` file in your current directory, and `.command.*` and `.exitcode ` files in the work directory of the failed task to identify what caused your workflow run to fail.
+    Use the output printed to your screen, `.nextflow.log` file in your current directory, as well as the `.command.log`, `.command.err`, and `.exitcode ` files in the work directory of the failed task to identify what caused your workflow run to fail.

     ??? abstract "Answer"
         Our run stopped because one or more processes failed.
 [Exit status `127` in Linux environments](https://linuxconfig.org/how-to-fix-bash-127-error-return-code) means your system was not able to find the command referenced in the process.
 This suggests the software is not available in our environment.